Statistically significant tests of multiparticle quantum correlations based on randomized measurements: Moments of random correlations.

 Generally the moments (\ref{app:RandomMoments}) are upper and lower bounded depending on the class of quantum states under consideration.
 Furthermore, these bounds are in most cases dependent on the number of subsystems they are evaluated on.
 In this section we will summarize some known bounds thus yielding the basis for the novel GME-criterion introduced later on.

 First, we consider the class $\mathcal B({(\mathbb C^2)}^{\otimes N})$ of all mixed $N$-qubit quantum states.
 In this case all moments $\mathcal R^{(t)}$ are bounded from below by zero and equality is reached for the maximally mixed state.
 This is easy to see as all odd moments are zero and all even moments are positive.
 In contrast, it is much more difficult to determine tight upper bounds of the moments.
 Even only for the second moment $\mathcal R^{(2)}$ this problem has been solved only recently.
-In Refs.~\cite{tran2,JensR2max,NikolaiSectorLengths} it was shown that the maximum value of the second moment is reached for the $N$-qubit GHZ state $\ket{\text{GHZ}_N}=(\ket{0}^{\otimes N}+\ket{1}^{\otimes N})/\sqrt{2}$, yielding
+In Refs.~\cite{tran2,JensR2max,NikolaiSectorLengths} it was shown that the maximum value of the second moment is reached for the $N$-qubit GHZ state $\ket{\text{GHZ}^{(N)}}=(\ket{0}^{\otimes N}+\ket{1}^{\otimes N})/\sqrt{2}$, yielding

 This insight was derived through the relation of the second moment to so-called sector lengths.
 The $N$-sector length is basically equal to Eq.~(\ref{app:RandomMoment2}) if one omits the proportionality factor of $1/3^N$.
+Based on the framework of sector lengths it is also straightforward to extent the above values to the class of asymmetric GHZ states $a\ket{0}^{\otimes N}+b\ket{1}^{\otimes N}$, yielding

 Upper bounds of higher moments are unfortunately not known in general.
 However, we have numerical evidence that the upper bound of the fourth moment $\mathcal R^{(4)}$ is also reached for the GHZ state for which we find the values

 We did not find a state that has a larger fourth moment than the one of Eq.~(\ref{app:R4GHZstate}) except for the special case $N=4$.
 In this case the bi-separable state $\ket{\text{Bell}}\otimes\ket{\text{Bell}}$ reaches a larger value than the GHZ state.
 However, for an $N/2$-fold product of Bell states $\ket{\text{Bell}}^{\otimes (N/2)}$, with $N$ even, the fourth moment reads